buildkite/docs/pages/agent/v3/securing.md

 if grep '^ENVIRONMENT_VARIABLE_TO_DENY=' "$BUILDKITE_ENV_FILE" > /dev/null
 then
-  echo "Rejecting job because it the environment variable ENVIRONMENT_VARIABLE_TO_DENY has been set" exit 1 fi
+  echo "Rejecting job because the environment variable ENVIRONMENT_VARIABLE_TO_DENY has been set" exit 1 fi
 ```